 Submission of CCM’s comments to Secretariat.

 Other matters?

+Review of Process of developing the WCPFC Scientific Committee report

+One Para we need to agree in the paper, Para 7.b.

+We need to agree on this in order to apply this from SC10.

+“CCMs are advised that written comments for inclusion in the (main) report should not exceed [five (5)?] lines and be submitted to the Rapporteur.”

 After SC10, the Executive Summary will be prepared by the Secretariat and adopted after review by the CCMs.